 Keys or access control cards will be issued to College staff or students with a continuing need to enter specific locations and monitored by the department of physical plant.
-Student Housing key cards do not require contacting the department of physical plant; residents are issued keys during the initial check-in process.
+Student Housing fobs and keys do not require contacting the department of physical plant; residents are issued keys during the initial check-in process.